-All public property (including thoroughfares, streets, sidewalks, and parking facilities) that are within the campus, or immediately adjacent to and accessible from the campus.
+All public property (including thoroughfares, streets, sidewalks, and parking facilities) that are contiguous in nature, and traverse, or are within the campus property, or immediately adjacent to the school, and is accessible from the campus.

 Non-Campus BRCTC Organizations

 Blue Ridge CTC does not sponsor, or is affiliated with any off-campus organizations such as fraternities or Greek societies.